EO-College/cubes-and-clouds/README.md

 # cubes-and-clouds
-This is th official repository for the online course 'Cubes &amp; Clouds'
+This is the official content repository for the online course ['Cubes &amp; Clouds'](https://eo-college.org/courses/cubes-and-clouds) hosted on EO College.

-Link to eo-college

 ## Description
 Abstract